google/WebFundamentals/src/content/en/updates/2018/05/welcome-to-immersive.md

 a [polyfill](https://github.com/immersive-web/webxr-polyfill).

 **Note:** As of Chrome 67 only VR capabilities are enabled.
-AR capabilities have just landed in Chrome 68 (Canary) and I hope to tell you about them in six weeks or so.
+AR capabilities will land in Chrome 68 (Canary) soon and I hope to tell you about them in six weeks or so.

 There's more to this new API than I can go to in an article like this.
 I want